Face your DPE on your PPL checkride day with confidence because I will tell you what to study and how to prepare for the PPL oral exam.

-The Airman Certification Standards has all the information you must know as a private pilot.
+The Airman Certification Standards have all the information you must know as a private pilot.
 This book tells you what a private pilot must learn to conduct safe flights.
 Many answers to the information in the ACS are available in FAR/AIM.
 Use the ACS as a Syllabus for your Oral Exam study.

 You are not obliged to learn more than what ACS indicates for the private pilot license.

-Your DPE might ask you things outside ACS, but you will know the question is beyond your stage if you study using the ACS.
+Your DPE might ask you things outside of ACS, but you will know the question is beyond your stage if you study using the ACS.

 I always keep a hard copy of the book if my tablet runs out of battery or has trouble.